 Arrests by the Palestinian Authority (PA): U.S. citizens arrested by PA law enforcement in the West Bank are entitled to legal representation and may be provided an attorney, depending on the offense.
 PA security forces normally notify the Consulate General of non-security-related arrests for criminal offenses, but not always in a timely manner.
 Consular access is normally granted within four days.
-This procedure may be expedited if the arrested U.S. citizen shows a U.S. passport to the police or asks the police to contact the U.S. Consulate General.
+This procedure may be expedited if the arrested U.S. citizen asks the police to contact the U.S. Consulate General.

 Gaza: Since Hamas seized control of the Gaza Strip in June 2007, its Executive Forces (EF) have dominated security matters there.
 The U.S. government has no contact with the EF and cannot assist those arrested in Gaza.

 Court Jurisdiction: Civil courts in Israel actively exercise their authority to bar certain individuals, including nonresidents, from leaving the country until debts or other legal claims against them are resolved.
 Israel's religious courts exercise jurisdiction over all citizens and residents of Israel in cases of marriage, divorce, child custody, and child support.
 In some cases, U.S. citizens who entered Israel as tourists have become defendants in divorce or custody cases filed by their spouses in Israeli religious courts.
 These U.S. citizens have been detained in Israel for prolonged periods while the Israeli courts consider whether the individuals have sufficient ties to Israel to establish jurisdiction.
 Such visitors should be aware that they might be subject to involuntary and prolonged stays in Israel if a case is filed against them in a religious court, even if their marriage took place in the United States and regardless of whether their spouse is present in Israel.